History Of Hopemont, The Hunt-Morgan House

 During the tour season, dates and hours are: Wednesday, Thursday, Friday and Sunday from 1-4 pm, and on Saturday from 10 am - 3 pm.
 All tours begin on the hour.
-2017 Prices: $10 per person; $8 for AAA, military and senior; and $5 for students and groups.
+2018 Prices: $12 per person and $6 for students.
 Please call ahead for group tours and Saturday tours, as there are often private events at the house.

 For group tours, rentals, and tours by appointment in the off-season, please call the Blue Grass Trust at (859) 253-0362.

 Completed in 1814 for John Wesley Hunt, Hopemont stands as a reminder of early-19th century Lexington when the city was known as "The Athens of the West."
 The house, situated on the southwestern corner of Gratz Park, is in the Federal style and exhibits elegant proportions and remarkable craftsmanship.
 Hopemont's entryway, perhaps its most striking feature, is flanked by leaded side lights and topped by a large, leaded elliptical fanlight.
 A Palladian window centered above the entryway punctuates the primary façade at the second level.
 In 1955, The Foundation for the Preservation of Historic Lexington and Fayette County, which later became the Blue Grass Trust for Historic Preservation, was formed to save the house from impending demolition.
 The organization restored the dwelling to its 1814 appearance and now operates it as a museum and event rental space.